 Want to get started with Zotero or EndNote?
 We will offer several workshops this spring.
 Also, ask us (wiswellj@ or using RAP request) about one-to-one and small group consultations.

-Zotero workshops -- Download and install Zotero for Firefox before workshop, for best results.
+Zotero workshops -- For better results, download and install Zotero for Firefox before workshop.

-EndNote -- not yet scheduled, but contact us for an appointment
+EndNote -- none scheduled, but contact us for an appointment

 Also see video of Betsy Williams' workshop on Zotero.

-Workshops -- Sign up using this Workshops page.
+Workshops -- Sign up for online workshops using this Workshops page.